vishnu350/st/README.md

     $APPDIR/st-config

-This will download a nerd-font of your choice, configure the st+ font settings accordingly, and install the terminfo/manpage/nautilus extension (if needed).
+This utility will allow you to change the color scheme, download/configure a nerd-font of your choice, or install the terminfo/manpage/nautilus extension if needed.

 Notes on AppImage install flow:
 - [AM/Appman](https://github.com/ivan-hc/AM) supports auto-updates with checksum integrity verification.
 - AppImages will be larger in size, but there will be virtually zero difference in performance.
-- To download/configure more fonts, just rerun the st-config script: `$APPDIR/st-config`
 - To remove st+ from your system, just run the st-config script with the uninstall switch: `$APPDIR/st-config uninstall`